prodigeni/scala-backend/phalanx/deploy/README.md

 ### in /usr/conf/wikia/current
 * DB.yml - standard wikifactory configuration used by Wikia
 * phalanx.default.properties - copied from phalanx.default.properties
-* phalanx.properties - if you wish override default configuration
+* phalanx.properties - if you wish replace default configuration